jingema99/TAL/README.md

 ## Status

 The code is still being completed and cleaned up.
-We are releasing the core implementation and minimal reproduction scripts first; documentation, broader experiment coverage, and packaging will be improved over time.
+Documentation and packaging will be improved over time.

 ## Usage